Kalima-Entertainment/Fallout_Strategy/README.md

 ## Controls
 ### Movement
 Left click on the unit and left click on the position you want to make it go to.
+Y - Block/Unblock border scroll
+F - Center camera
 F9 - Debug mode ON/OFF
 ESC - Close game
 ### Debug